bikolya/bundler-verbose/README.md

     $ bundle verbose

-The generated Gemfile.verbose you can add to your VCS and check it out when you forget what some of your gems is doing.
+You can add the generated Gemfile.verbose to your VCS and come back to it when you forget what some of your gems is doing.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bundler-verbose.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bikolya/bundler-verbose.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License